RH0DS/RH0DS/README.md

 - 🔭 I’m currently working on Salthub)

-- 👨‍💻 See some of of my projects on my portfolio site (under development) [https://robinobergportfolio.azurewebsites.net/](https://robinobergportfolio.azurewebsites.net/)
+- 👨‍💻 See some of of my projects on my portfolio site (Down when I'm stuck in a mainframe) [https://robinobergportfolio.azurewebsites.net/](https://robinobergportfolio.azurewebsites.net/)

 - 📫 How to reach me **robin.oberg@appliedtechnology.se or robinob@kth.se**